mjhea0/node-workshop/README.md

 # Node Workshop

 Material for a 4-day workshop.
-WIP

 ## Requirements